 Cons of Online Classes

 - Limited in-person interactions.
 Unlike traditional college classes, online classes are limited as they lack physical interactions with both fellow students and college professors.
-If you thrive on physical interactions, this may not be the option for you.
+If you thrive on in-person interactions, this may not be a viable option for you.

 - Limited networking opportunities.
 Depending on the classes that you take, online classes will limit the number of people you meet and therefore reduce the chances of networking with other professionals in your field.